-The Government Finance Officers Association of the United States and Canada (GFOA) presented a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its comprehensive annual financial report for the fiscal year ended June 30, 2016.
-This was the twenty-third consecutive year that the Authority has achieved this prestigious award.
+The Government Finance Officers Association of the United States and Canada (GFOA) presented a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its comprehensive annual financial report for the fiscal year ended June 30, 2017.
+This was the twenty-fourth consecutive year that the Authority has achieved this prestigious award.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-The Authority believes our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.

-The Authority also received the GFOA's Distinguished Budget Presentation Award for its fiscal year 2017 budget for the third consecutive year.
+The Authority also received the GFOA's Distinguished Budget Presentation Award for its fiscal year 2018 budget for the fourth consecutive year.
 In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communications device.
 This award is valid for a period of one year only.
-The Authority believes its fiscal year 2018 budget continues to conform to program requirements and has submitted it to the GFOA to determine its eligibility for another award.
+The Authority believes its fiscal year 2019 budget continues to conform to program requirements and has submitted it to the GFOA to determine its eligibility for another award.

-Preparation of this report on a timely basis was made possible by the dedicated service of the staff of the Finance Department and the Authority's Internal Auditor; we appreciate the contributions from each staff member in the preparation of this report.
+Preparation of this report was made possible by the dedicated service of the staff of the Finance Department; we appreciate the contributions from each staff member in the preparation of this report.
 In closing, we would like to thank the Board of Directors for their continued leadership and support in planning and conducting the financial affairs of the Authority in a responsible and progressive manner.